nicheoflasting/Future-Factory-2025/README.md

-## Reset Password For Users Feature
+## Feature: Reset Password For Users

 * In this project course, I obtained this task in my group.
 By sending password recovery link through SMTP email method and PHP file, users can recover their account with the change of a new password.